redstarxx/OSISDiscordAssistant/README.md

 - For the `ErrorChannelId` property, add the channel ID that you want the error(s) related to event and proposal submissions reminders background task to be sent to.
 - For the `AccessRoleId` property, add the ID of the role that serves as the OSIS role in the main guild.
 - For the `MainGuildRoles` array, add the array of divisional roles as needed.
+- For the `MainGuildInviteLink` property, add the invite link of the main guild which will be displayed if a command restricted for the main guild only is used outside of the guild.

 Make sure you have saved your changes before proceeding.